finnscodingadventure/digilizeforms/DATABASE-SETUP.md

 If you see an error like `"Error saving form: insert or update on table 'forms' violates foreign key constraint 'forms_user_id_fkey'"`, it means your user profile hasn't been properly created in the profiles table.

-This can happen because:
+This can happen if:
-1. When a user signs up, they are created in Supabase's auth system
-2. A corresponding record must also exist in the `profiles` table
-3. The `forms` table references the `profiles` table through the `user_id` field
+1. The database trigger is not working properly
+2. You're using an account that was created before the trigger was implemented

 **Solutions:**

-1. **Use the built-in repair utility:**
-   - Open your browser console (F12 or right-click > Inspect > Console)
-   - Type `fixMyProfile()` and press Enter
-   - Try saving your form again
+1. **For accounts created before the trigger implementation:**
+   - Use the built-in repair utility by opening your browser console (F12) and typing `fixMyProfile()`
+   - Or run the SQL command shown in option 3

 2. **Check database setup:**
    - Open your browser console